 Instructions

-- Cucumbers can be peeled, or not, depending on their shape and the thickness of the peel (G's father prefers them peeled).
-Cut cucumbers in half lengthwise, and then slice then into thin half moons (is using small cucumbers, skip cutting them in half).
+- Cucumbers can be peeled or not, depending on their shape and the thickness of the peel (G's father prefers them peeled).
+Cut cucumbers in half lengthwise, then slice them into thin half moons (using small Persian cucumbers, skip cutting them in half).
 Add to a large salad bowl.
-Slice onion the same way as the cucumbers, and add to the same bowl.

-- Mince garlic finely, and add to a small bowl.
+- Mince garlic finely and add to a small bowl.
 Add all other dressing ingredients and mix together.
-Taste and correct flavours.
+Taste and correct flavors.

 cynthia says